Rosa-sinensis/manim-project/README.md

 as well as equation that has an interesting form.

 ### What I get from this?
 1. Mathematics isn't just about equation.
-It also about
+It also about the beauty of it
-2. Producing a good animation took time ^.^
+2. Producing a good animation took time.  ^.^

 ### Future plan:
 - Insert and animate the equation for each curve shown